nimbella/nimbella-training/4-test/pres.md

 jest
 ```

+---
 # Certification Exercise

 Exercise 2 was "adding edit" to the simple CRUD example.

-You have to add unit tests to the backed actions.
+You have to add unit tests to the backend actions.